draftable/compare-api-python-client/README.md

 ### Deleting comparisons

+Instances of the `ComparisonsEndpoint` class provide the following methods for deleting comparisons:

 - `delete(identifier: str)`
   Returns nothing on successfully deleting the specified comparison or raises a `NotFound` exception if no such comparison exists.